-We don't currently put your personal information through any automated decision making or profiling process.
-This means we don't make decisions about you using only computers without any human involvement.
+We do not currently put your personal information through any automated decision-making or profiling process.
+This means we do not make decisions about you using only computers without any human involvement.

 If this changes in the future, we will update this notice in order to explain the processing to you, including your right to object to it.